gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

   - IPv6
 ```

-Similar to the `Shoot` API, a new `ipFamilies` field is introduced.
+Similarly to the `Shoot` API, a new `ipFamilies` field is introduced.
 Again, the existing CIDR fields are used to specify the IPv6 CIDRs instead of IPv4 CIDRs, e.g., `Network.spec.{pod,service}CIDR`.

 ### `DNSRecord` API